ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 collected-sct-feedback URL.
 The frequency of the polling and how to determine which domains to poll is outside the scope of this document.
-However, the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor, as it would reveal private information provided by the clients.
+However, the selection MUST NOT be influenced by potential HTTPS clients connecting directly to the auditor.
+For example, if a poll to example.com occurs directly after a client submits a SCT for example.com, an adversary observing the auditor can trivially conclude the activity of the client.

 ### SCT Feedback data format {#feedback-dataformat}

-The data shared between HTTPS clients and servers as well as between HTTPS servers and CT auditors/monitors is a JSON object {{RFC7159}}
+The data shared between HTTPS clients and servers, as well as between HTTPS servers and CT auditors/monitors, is a JSON object {{RFC7159}}
 with the following content:

 - sct_feedback: An array of objects consisting of